Reviews You Can Rely On

 Whether you're throwing on a jacket to walk the dog around the block or gearing up for an alpine adventure, the right down jacket can be your best friend for three seasons a year.

-Our favorite all-around option is the REI Co-op Magma 850 Hoodie.
+For a more wallet-friendly pick that's almost as warm, the REI Co-op Magma 850 Hoodie is the best budget upgrade option.
 It's warm and cozy, highly versatile, and surprisingly affordable.
 While you can pay more for additional expedition-level warmth, the Magma is well-suited to everyday life and the occasional adventure.

-If you're looking for something affordable and versatile, check out the Decathlon Forclaz MT100.
-It's not as warm as the above models, but it's warm enough for milder climates.
-It's also comfortable and packable, making it a great choice for backpackers and travelers.
+If you're looking for something affordable and versatile for milder climates and spring/fall use, check out the Eddie Bauer CirrusLite Hooded.
+It's not as warm as the above models, but it's comfortable and packable, making it a great choice for travelers and cramped office settings.

 Related: Best Down Jacket for Women